-When a safe return is possible, DHS will have a late bus schedule for students who miss the regularly scheduled buses in order to attend after-school tutorial sessions.
+DHS has a late bus schedule for students who miss the regularly scheduled buses in order to attend after-school tutorial sessions.
 We also provide buses for students who need to attend a Saturday tutorial.
 Zero Period buses also run regularly for students wishing to receive tutorial services before school.